wslyvh/show-up/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=nexth&filter=next.js&utm_source=nexth&utm_campaign=nexth-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Acknowledgements

+Show Up has been built on the ideas and experiences from @wearekickback

+Shout/out to @makoto @jefflau @hiddentao 👏👏